a-chhiong/NewsCast-Android-/README.md

 `NewsCast Android version`
 ===
-      this is not a full / runnable source code, but the very crucail part of it. to know how it actually works, please message me for more details.
+      this is not a full / runnable source code, but the very crucial part of it. to know how it actually works, please message me for more details.

 Directory Tree